mmazzarolo/mmazzarolo.com/content/blog/2019-09-01-charles-proxy-automation/index.md

 [Charles Proxy](https://www.charlesproxy.com) is fantastic a cross-platform HTTP/HTTPS debugging proxy server application, probably the most user friendly of its genre.
 Its initial setup is painless and it can be configured trough a nice user interface.

-I've recently started to use it a lot more than what I was used to at my daily job, so today I've spent some time checking in what way the Charles usage can be automated trough a command line interface.
+I've recently started to use it a lot more than what I was used to at my daily job, so today I've spent some time checking in what way the Charles usage can be automated trough a command-line interface.

-> Being cross-platform, Charles is compatible with MacOS, Linux and Windows.
-The instructions shown in this post are based on MacOS, so if you're planning to follow it on another OS they might need some minor adjustments.
+> Being cross-platform, Charles is compatible with macOS, Linux and Windows.
+The instructions shown in this post are based on macOS, so if you're planning to follow it on another OS they might need some minor adjustments.

 <br />